tiby312/broccoli-project/report/src/ch13-improvements.md

+## Don't sort the leafs

+If you don't sort the leafs, there could be some potential speed up.
+By the time you get to the leafs, there are so few bots in a leaf that it may not be benefital.
+The bots also would not be strewn along a dividing line so sweep and prune would be as fast.
+However, this can only hurt the query algorithm so I didn't do it.
+However, if you want to make one (construct+query) sequence as fast as possible it might be better.
+But again, my goal was to make querying as fast as possible.

 ## Continuous Collision detection

 In order to use broccoli for continuous collision detection (suitable for very fast objects, for example), the aabbs that you insert into it must be big enough to contain the position of a bot before and after the time step.
 This way, upon aabb collisions, you can do fine grained contiuous collision detection and resolution. broccoli is well suited for this use-case because it makes no assumptions about the sizes of the aabbs.
 There is no rule that they must all be the same size or have a maximum size.